Embarcadero/Windows-10-Point-of-Sale/README.md

 - Id
 - Title

-The category section is a lookup field for the category field on the Products table.
+The Products category field is a lookup field for the Title field on the Category table.

 ### Brands

 - Id
 - Title

-The brands section is a lookup field for the category field on the Products table.
+The Products brands field is a lookup field for the Title field on the Brands table.

 ### Groups

 - Id
 - Title

-The groups section is a lookup field for the category field on the Products table.
+The Products groups field is a lookup field for the Title field on the Groups table.

 ### Units

 - Id
 - Title

-The units section is a lookup field for the category field on the Products table.
+The Products units field is a lookup field for the Title field on the Units table.

 ### Variant Attributes